sfischer13/awesome-frege/contributing.md

 Please note that this project is released with a [Contributor Code of Conduct](code_of_conduct.md).
 By participating in this project you agree to abide by its terms.

+### Submission Guidelines

+Please ensure your pull request adheres to the following guidelines:

+- Search previous suggestions before making a new one, as yours may be a duplicate.
+- Make an individual pull request for each suggestion.
+- Use the following format: `[name](link) - Description.`
+- Link additions should be added to the bottom of the relevant section.
+- New categories or improvements to the existing categorization are welcome.

 ### Adding something to this list